-Suppose instead that $k$ is an algebraically closed field of characteristic $2$, with the trivial involution.
-Then

-and the comparison map from the ordinary involutive Brauer group is given by the inclusion $ 2 \ZZ \subseteq \ZZ $. \end{example} While we originally set out to provide an enhancement of the involutive Brauer group of Parimala-Srinivas, in fact the previous example shows that our setup detects altogether new phenomena.
+and the comparison map from involutive Brauer group we define in Definition~\ref{defn:cohomological_involutive_Brauer_group} is given by the inclusion $ 2 \ZZ \subseteq \ZZ $. \end{example} While we originally set out to provide an enhancement of the involutive Brauer group of Parimala-Srinivas, the previous example shows that the Poincaré Brauer group detects altogether new phenomena.